kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * [https://github.com/kevinfiol/make_readable](https://github.com/kevinfiol/make_readable) - Every now and then, I need readability mode in a browser that doesn't support it.
 This is a Deno app that wraps Mozilla's Readability library, allowing me to quickly get a readable version of a web article regardless of what browser I'm using.

-* [https://github.com/kevinfiol/markdown_file_links](https://github.com/kevinfiol/markdown_file_links) - In my envy of rich note taking apps like Obsidian, but also my stubborness to keep using a copy of Sublime Text 3 as my main note-taking app, I built a tiny plugin for Sublime Text 3/4 that enables file links.
+* [https://github.com/kevinfiol/markdown_file_links](https://github.com/kevinfiol/markdown_file_links) - In my envy of rich note taking apps like Obsidian, but also my stubbornness to continue using a copy of Sublime Text 3 as my main note-taking app, I built a tiny plugin for Sublime Text 3/4 that enables file links.

 * [https://github.com/kevinfiol/youtube-random](https://github.com/kevinfiol/youtube-random) - I wrote a tiny service that will return a random YouTube video URL for a given channel.
 I used this to expand [https://kevinfiol.com/youtube/](https://kevinfiol.com/youtube/) with a "Picks from your subscriptions" section, which helps me discover videos from my existing subscriptions.
 It's been wonderful so far.